TCHEOUValentine/raisen/README.md

 A simple colorscheme I made :3

-I hope you will like it
+I hope you will like it!

 ## Inspirations